Trusted WordPress tutorials, when you need them most.

 Let’s download this content to your computer so that you can use it later to reinstall WordPress.

 First, you’ll need to connect to your WordPress site using an FTP client or File Manager in cPanel.
-Once connected, select the wp-content folder, right-click it, and click the ‘Download’ option to save it on your computer.
+Once connected, simply select the wp-content folder, right-click it, and click the ‘Download’ option to save it on your computer.

 Download wp-content folder